 How much tax you’ll pay as a self-employed person will depend on how much money you’ve made and the ‘allowable expenses’ you’ve incurred in the course of your business.
 Certain business-related expenses can be subtracted from your income when you’re calculating your taxable profit.

-Of course, you may be going self-employed part-time, and continue working for a company during the rest of the week.
+Of course, you may be going self-employed part-time or have a side hustle, but continue working for a company during the rest of the week.
 This means you’re both self-employed and employed, and you’ll pay tax through both PAYE and Self Assessment.

 One of the disadvantages of being self-employed is that it can be more difficult to get a mortgage, but it is possible.